jonathonadams/zero-to-production/guides/FIREBASE_SSR.md

 ## Initialize & Configure Firebase Functions

 Because of the limitations of the Firebase Cli as discussed above, there is some setup required to make it work nicely with the Monorepo structure.
-Rather than create and setup the files manually a workspace schematic is provided in `tools/schematics/` to scaffold a new _functions_ project and modify our Todos application.
-To run the schematic run the following.
+Rather than create and setup the files manually, a workspace schematic is provided in `tools/schematics/` to scaffold a new _functions_ project and modify our Todos application.
+To run the schematic run the following:

-The Firebase project option is the project name as listed on Firebase.

 ```bash
 $ npx nx workspace-schematic universal-firebase --clientProject=todos-web --firebaseProject=<your-firebase-project-name>
 ```

+The Firebase project option is the project name as listed on Firebase.

 This will create a new project in `apps/todos/todos-web-functions`.

-If a firebase project has previously been initialized `.firebaserc` & `firebase.json` files should be present in the root directory.
+If a firebase project has previously been initialized, a `firebase.json` file should be present in the root directory.
 These files can now be deleted as they are not needed.

 ## What has the schematic done?

-The schematic has taken care of scaffolding and configuring the Universal Application and has configured the following.
-A new `todos-web-functions` project has been added to the `angular.json`.
+The schematic has taken care of scaffolding and configuring the Universal Application and has added a new `todos-web-functions` project.

-When you deploy the functions only resources packaged inside the projects directory (`apps/todos/todos-web-functions`) are published so the project is configured to build into a `dist/` directory **inside** the project directory, i.e. `apps/todos/todos-web-functions/dist/`.
-This means the **current working directory** of the server process (`server.ts`) will be different when hosted on cloud functions and the `distFolder` has been altered to reflect.
+When you deploy to Firebase only resources packaged inside the project directory (`apps/todos/todos-web-functions`) are published so the project is configured to build into a `dist/` directory **inside** the source directory, i.e. `apps/todos/todos-web-functions/dist/`.
+This means the **current working directory** of the server process (`server.ts`) will be different when hosted on cloud functions and the `distFolder` inside `server.ts` has been altered to reflect the new current working directory.

 ```typescript
 // server.ts